 Lets first explore informational access through the example of an analog thermostat.
 Such a thermostat evaluates an informational model something like this: “heater on = room temperature < user temperature”.
 Should the thermostat not have access to information about the temperature in a room, it won’t be able to evaluate this model, thus it won’t be able to function properly.
 However, the thermostat does not have informational models about rooms, or users, or heaters.
 Those labels we plug into the model, because we know its larger context.
 A thermostat, lacking that context, is only evaluating “a = b < c”.
 Moreover, it doesn’t even have that model available as information, instead it implements that model through a clever arrangement of mechanical parts.

 What is true for the thermostat, is true for most systems that process information: that neither the implemented model, nor any broader context, is accessible to the implementation.
 Much of our brains function the same way, except the part responsible for planning and reasoning.
 This part adds an indirection: it processes models that process information.
 And the models are as much part of its repertoire as the information they process.
 For example: when you contemplate a certain problem, you might think of a solution.
-At that point you can take a step back, see how you came to that solution, what mental models you used, if the reasoning is valid, and can explain it to others.
+At that point you can take a step back, see how you came to that solution, what mental models you used, if the reasoning is valid, and how to explain it best to others.
 This stepping back, this access to context, is key to our intelligence.
 It allows us not just to process information, but to correct existing models, to learn new models, and even to improve the models responsible for learning.
 And this is how the model-indirect part of our brain has broad informational access, a property that we call awareness, and in the literature is known as access consciousness.

 And I would propose that this broad informational access is all that we have.
 Because when we situate that in the rest of the brain, and look at things from its perspective, we see that two strange things must be going on.
-First, much information just appears, not explicable, not correctable, and lacking context, because it did not originate in the model-indirect system.
+First, much information just appears, not explicable, not correctable, and lacking context.
+Because it did not originate in the model-indirect system.
 Second, what to focus on, what is important, what is positive, what is negative, is not yet more information for the model-indirect system, but is other parts influencing how brain overall functions.
 Indeed, from the perspective of our minds, our thoughts just appear; object are just recognized in our visual field; we just know the next song in a playlist.
-While our emotions and motivations can influence what we perceive; can change our focus; and can even render us (partly) irrational.
+While our emotions and motivations can influence what we perceive; can change our focus; and can even render us (somewhat) irrational.